Darkace01/control-suite-toolkit-by-kazeem/README.md

 == Description ==

-Commerce Control Suite is a comprehensive WordPress plugin that gives you complete control over your WooCommerce store operations.
+Control Suite For Woocommerce is a comprehensive WordPress plugin that gives you complete control over your WooCommerce store operations.
 Manage order restrictions, payment gateway rules, shipping event webhooks, and advanced currency switching all from one powerful dashboard.

 == Features ==